PrometheusSatyen/Cerebral/README.md

 Most reputable software is signed using a special signature.
 To get one of those signatures, you have to pay a fee and your real name goes into the software.

 I have no desire to embed my real name into an application I'm distributing to the EVE community, so it's unlikely I will ever be signing my code.
-As a result many AntIVirus programs will flag the application as a virus, you can safely add an exception if you trust me. :)
+As a result many AntiVirus programs will flag the application as a virus, you can safely add an exception if you trust me. :)

+**Why does Cerebral use an embedded browser for authorization, isn't using the user's native browser more secure?**

+In some ways yes using the native browser can be considered more secure as it provides additional peace of mind to users that their credentials are not being intercepted by the application.

+In my opinion, this benefit is completely overshadowed by the huge improvement in user experience for adding large numbers of characters that the embedded flow provides.
+This combined with the fact that Cerebral is completely open source allowing you to easily verify that it is not intercepting your credentials led me to choose an embedded authorization flow.

+If I have some spare time and feel like it, I may implement a setting allowing paranoid/conspiracy-subscribing users to utilize their own browser for the authorization.

 **What languages/technologies does Cerebral use?**